ME-Data-Pipeline-Software/sofar_spotter_pipelines/pipelines/vap_wave_raw/README.md

-# waves Transformation Pipeline
+# Waves Raw Transformation Pipeline

-The waves transformation pipeline was created from a cookiecutter template.
-This README file contains instructions for running and testing your pipeline.
+This VAP pipeline is designed to read in buoy motion data ingested by the `spotter` pipeline and calculate wave statistics.

 ## Prerequisites